Southern Railway 1401: Preservation and permanent display

 On September 3, 1952, Whittier, California-based railfan Walter H. Thrall wrote a letter to SOU president Harry A. DeButts to salvage one of the Ps-4 locomotives and donate it to the Smithsonian Institution in Washington, D.C.
 (Note: Thrall was an engineer or fireman of the Union Pacific Railroad (UP), while his father was a former SOU employee.)
 DeButts passed on Thrall's idea to the chairman of the executive committee of Smithsonian's Board of Regents, Robert John Fleming, who agreed.
-In November 1952, No. 1401 was set aside for preservation; it was refurbished and stored out of service with the other refurbished Ps-4s at the Spencer Shops.
+In November 1952, No. 1401 was set aside for preservation and stored out of service with the other Ps-4s at the Spencer Shops.
 On February 10, 1953, the No. 1401 locomotive was chosen to be preserved at the Smithsonian and was towed to Alexandria, Virginia, to be stored at the Henry Street Yard to await the Smithsonian's decision.
-(Note: Before that, during December 1952, the SOU mechanical officers originally offered to donate the No. 1393 locomotive, but the Smithsonian declined and instead chose No. 1401 since the latter was recognized as one of the locomotives involved in the Roosevelt funeral train and No. 1393 was not one of them.
+(Note: Before that, during December 1952, the SOU mechanical officers originally offered to donate the No. 1393 locomotive, but the Smithsonian declined and instead chose No. 1401 since the latter was recognized as one of the locomotives involved in the Roosevelt funeral train.
 In April 1953, No. 1393 was refurbished as a static display at the Spencer Shops for the Rowan County's bicentennial anniversary.
-It was eventually sold for scrap at the Baltimore Steel Company on July 29 of that same year.)
+Afterwards, it was offered to the Government of Atlanta for preservation display, but the mayor at the time, William B. Hartsfield, rejected the offer and was busy on expanding the Atlanta Municipal Airport.
+No. 1393 was eventually sold to the Baltimore Steel Company for scrap on July 29 of that same year.
+Ironically, in 1958, Hartsfield did accept a steam locomotive, Atlanta and West Point 4-6-2 No. 290, to be on display at Atlanta's Lakewood Park.
+He would later change his mind and had it removed in 1961.)
 During its time there, the locomotive sat outside the yard exposed to the elements.
-In 1955, the Smithsonian announced that they will put the No. 1401 locomotive on display inside their new Museum of History and Technology exhibition building.
+On June 28, 1955, the Smithsonian announced their finalized plan to build a new exhibition building called the Museum of History and Technology.
+In 1958, American historian John H. White Jr., who was hired as the Smithsonian's Museum Aide, made plans to have No. 1401 on display as part of the Museum of History and Technology's Railroad Hall exhibit.
+He then ordered to have locomotive being moved inside a warehouse for shelter near the Henry Street Yard, away from the outside elements.